Last Updated on August 27, 2020

-At the site of pseudoarthrosis, the adjacent ends of the clavicular fragments are enlarged, and there is a variable degree of painless mobility between them.
-The larger sternal fragment is tilted upward and lies in front of and sightly above the medial end of the smaller acromial portion.
+The sternal fragment [one attached to the sternum or medial fragment] is tilted upward and lies in front of and slightly above the medial end of the smaller acromial portion [lateral one]

 The deformity tends to become more obvious with the child’s growth.
 Pseudoarthrosis may become painful with some activities that involve movements above head level or with direct compression of the focus.

 The deformity usually increases and becomes unsightly with further growth, more so when there is marked mobility at the site of the pseudarthrosis.
 The overlying skin becomes thin and atrophic.

-There is some drooping of the affected shoulder with asymmetry and prominence of the vertical border of the scapula.
-Mild pain around the shoulder girdle and upper arm may be present.
+Mild drooping of the affected shoulder with asymmetry and prominence of the vertical border of the scapula may be noted on examination.